 ensures that the Board and management are properly structured and prepared to act in case of an unforeseen corporate crisis; and

-ensures that USA Judo adopts and maintains athlete safety rules, policies, and procedures that comply with the requirements of the USOPC and USCFSS.
+ensures that USA Judo adopts and maintains athlete safety rules, policies, and procedures that comply with the requirements of the USOPC and U.S. Center for SafeSport.

 as necessary, the Board of Directors shall elect from its membership a representative who in absence of the President shall represent USA Judo in the IJF and PJC Congresses at international judo functions and events.
 In absence of the representative, the President may appoint an acting representative.